Las Vegas is reopening in one week

 Derek Stevens, who owns both The D Las Vegas and the Golden Gate Casino downtown, will open his properties June 4 as well.
 Always a showman, on Wednesday Stevens offered 1,000 free one-way airplane tickets to Las Vegas to get visitors to return.

-All the tickets were claimed on the D Las Vegas website within in two hours.
-They expanded the promotion, adding another 700 free one-way tickets, which were also snapped up within hours.
+All the tickets were claimed on the D Las Vegas website within two hours, and when Stevens added another 1,000 free one-way tickets, they were also almost immediately snapped up.

 "We knew there was a high demand for Las Vegas, and to see these flights book as quickly as they did is overwhelming and exciting," said Stevens in a press release.
 "Whether people decide to visit my casinos or explore other parts of the city, this is a strong indicator of how Las Vegas can quickly be restored to its former glory."